-- 1) Create an Independent Commission for the Custody, Assessment and Liquidation of Confiscated Assets (Comissão Independente de Custódia, Avaliação e Liquidação de Ativos Confiscados, CCALAC) targeting the perpetrators of the illegal and hidden debts of EMATUM, MAM and Proindicus, with the tasks to: i) maintain custody to avoid the dissipation and dispersion of confiscated assets; (ii) organize an orderly process of evaluation and liquidation of confiscated assets; and iii) maintain custody of the income from the liquidation in bank accounts authorized by the Government but outside the Treasury accounts system, both in the country and abroad. - 2) Create an Independent Commission for the Resolution of the Illegal and Hidden Debts of EMATUM, MAM and Proindicus with the responsibility to: i) determine the losses to the Mozambican Treasury resulting from the scandal of hidden debts, such as the amount of foreign aid lost since the scandal broke out, interest paid (secretly or not) since the debts were contracted, costs of government-initiated restructuring operations, costs of legal and financial advisory services contracted by the Government to address the subject of hidden debts up to the time of the Commission's establishment proposed here, and all other charges borne by the Government intimately linked to the handling of hidden debts; ii) determine the costs/losses to Mozambican society to which a fair value can be associated with which society can be compensated, through direct allocations to communities or social and economic programs (e.g., compensating for the potential losses of GDP during the years of the crisis caused by the scandal of the hidden debts).
+1) Establish an Independent Committee to solve the Debts problem of Proindicus, EMATUM (CIRD-PEM), a Committee which will be responsible for: i) Determining the losses to the Mozambican Treasury derived from the hidden debt scandal, such as the amounts of foreign aid lost since the scandal broke, the interest paid (secretly or not) since the debts were contracted; restructuring costs incurred by the government, the costs of legal and financial advisory services contracted by the government to deal with hidden debts until the time of establishment of this Committee, and all other charges borne by the government closely linked to the hidden debts; ii) Determining the costs / losses to Mozambican society to which a fair value can be associated by which society can be reimbursed through direct allocations to communities or social and economic programs (such as the potential losses of Gross Domestic Product over the years of the crisis caused by the hidden debt scandal)

-- 3) Organize a Conference of Creditors and Donors for the Resolution of the Crisis of the Debts of EMATUM, MAM and Proindicus during which the Government would present a plan for settling the debts, guided by the following principles: - a.
-The Government of Mozambique will not pay the debts of EMATUM, MAM and Proindicus because they are illegitimate and illegal and have not benefited the Mozambican people, since they originated fraudulently by officials of foreign entities in collusion with Mozambican government officials acting in disregard of the law and for private benefit. - b.
-The Mozambican Government assumes the responsibility to facilitate the resolution of the problem in order to compensate the national Treasury, the Mozambican people and the genuinely cheated investors.
-To this end, the Government is disposed to: i) share with the external parties concerned all the information collected by the national justice authorities during the investigations and the judgement of the Mozambicans involved; ii) transfer to a "Club of Investors" the remainder of the amounts raised with the liquidation of the assets confiscated from the nationals involved, once the costs of the Treasury have been deducted and Mozambican society has been compensated for the estimated fair value of the losses caused; - c.
-It is up to investors (including originators and secondary debt purchasers) to find the allocation mechanism among them of the amounts received, the liabilities for the mutually caused losses among them (originators and secondary buyers), the launching of other measures that they deem necessary to be able to hold accountable other parties, and be compensated by other parties who fall outside the jurisdiction of the Mozambican authorities.
+Organize a Conference with Creditors and Donors for the Resolution of the Crisis Proindicus, EMATUM (ConfIRDD-PEM) debt in which the government presents a resolution plan guided by the following principles:

+- a.
+The Mozambican government will not pay the debts of Proindicus, EMATUM (CIRD-PEM) because they are illegitimate and illegal and they did not benefit the Mozambican people because they were fraudulently originated by employees of foreign entities in collusion with Mozambican government officers acting in default of the Law and for private benefit. - b.
+The Mozambican government takes the responsibility for facilitating the resolution of the problem of reimbursing of the national treasury, the Mozambican people and investors genuinely deceived through (i) the sharing of all information collected by the national justice system during investigations and prosecution of the national concerned; returning to an "Investors' Club" the remaining value of the assets seized from the involved nationals, once deducted the costs to the treasury and reimbursed the Mozambican company for the estimated fair value of the damages caused; - c.
+It is up to the Investors (including originators and secondary purchasers of debts) to find the mechanism of allocation between them of the value received, liabilities for the losses caused to each other (originators and secondary purchasers) and other measures they deem necessary to be held accountable and compensated by others involved who fall outside the jurisdiction of the Mozambican authorities.

-To ensure transparency, and as an expression of the Government's genuine will to collaborate in resolving this problem, the following should be respected:
+To ensure transparency and as an expression of the Government's genuine willingness to participate in solving this problem, the following must be observed:

-- a) The Commissions for the Evaluation and Settlement as well as for Debt Resolution must have an international composition, involving representatives of creditors, donors, the Government, and the Mozambican Civil Society; - b) The studies and assessments of the Committees must be entrusted to companies and/or technicians contracted in open international competition; - c) The Government should submit to the Assembly of the Republic a motion for a resolution declaring illegal and null for the Mozambican State the debts and guarantees issued in the framework of the operations of EMATUM, MAM and Proindicus, and approving the roadmap for settlement outlined above with deadlines, in particular for the establishment of the two Commissions and for the holding of the Creditors and Donors Conference.
+- a) The Evaluation, Settlement and Debt Resolution Committee should be made up of international and national members, such as representatives of creditors, donors, Government, and Mozambican Civil Society; - b) The studies and evaluations of the Committee must be entrusted to companies and / or technicians contracted in open international tender; - c) The government must submit to the Parliament a motion for a resolution that declares illegal and void to the Mozambican State the debts and guarantees issued in connection with the operations of Proindicus, EMATUM and MAM, and approval of the abovementioned resolution roadmap, with deadlines, in particular for the establishment of the two Committees and for the holding of the Conference of Creditors and Donors.